-Join Tim Grey for an in-depth discussion in this video Snipping for screen captures, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Snipping for screen captures, part of Learning Windows 8.

 Windows 8, includes an application called the Snipping tool, that allows you to …capture the screen as an image.
 So that you can save that as a file, and …send it to someone else for example, or just save it for yourself. …Let's take a look an example of using the Snipping tool. …I'll go ahead and switch to the Desktop, and you can see that I'm being asked if I …want to permanently delete these two items. …I'd gone into the Recycle Bin, and I clicked on the button to empty the …recycle bin.
 But now this question has made me a …little nervous, and I'm not sure exactly what I'm supposed to do.…

 So, I'd like to capture a screen shot here and perhaps email that screenshot to …someone else.
 So they can explain to me what I should do. …So I'll go back into the start screen and I'm going to right-click on an empty area …and choose, All Apps.
 And then I'll scroll over to the right …and you'll see that we have the Snipping tool. …I'll go ahead and click that application.
 You can see that it operates in the …